swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

-If containing class is not isolated, it is still possible to use global actor attribute on `deinit`.
+If the containing class is not isolated, it is still possible to use a global actor attribute on `deinit`.

 ```swift
 class Foo {